Kishore00007/Ex1-AAI/README.md

 ## Result:
-Thus a Bayesian Network is generated using Python
+Thus a Bayesian Network is generated using Python succcessfully